Veirt/personal-web/about.md

 ---
 layout: page.vto
-title: About
+title: about
-subtitle: Get to know me a little better
+subtitle: get to know me a little better
 ---

 <div class="about__content">
   <p class="about__intro">
       Hey, I'm Veirt.
-I'm a developer with an interest in backend development and systems programming.
+I'm a developer with an interest in backend development, DevOps, and systems programming.
   </p>

   <p class="about__description">